 Summary

 The key to survival when working from home with a baby is in agile management and efficiency.
 Keeping the 8-hour workday is a myth unless it is unavoidable.
-On the other hand, though, it is better to work for two hours with super-boost than to have unproductive eight hours filled with irritation and frustration.
+On the other hand, though, it is better to work for two hours with super-boost than to have an unproductive eight hours filled with irritation and frustration.

 The reality of lockdown and remote working can be exhausting.
-Yet sticking to the rules listed above can make it bearable at least and with a good deal of determination – even more effective when it comes to work-life balance.
+Yet, sticking to the rules listed above can make it bearable at least and with a good deal of determination – even more effective when it comes to work-life balance.

 It is still a bit awkward to take a power nap time in the office after all.